 According to a press release, the clinic is staffed during the ski season with volunteer orthopedic surgeons and medical doctors.
 They volunteer and in exchange, get to stay in housing that is attached to the clinic.
-The resort also gives doctors and their families skiing and riding privileges as well as lessons, childcare and rentals.

 Volunteers come from places such as Boston's Brigham and Women's and Mass General and the Hospital for Special Surgery in New York.

 "It's a unique program where we get top-notch volunteer physician services and the physician gets a ski vacation with their family," Boyd stated.
 "Our roster has very little turnover.
 Our doctors return year after year, creating a family tradition."